jcoglan/canopy/site/langs/java.md

     $ canopy com/jcoglan/canopy/url.peg --lang java

 then you will get a package named `com.jcoglan.canopy.url`.
+The `--output` option can be used to override this:

+    $ canopy com/jcoglan/canopy/url.peg --lang java --output some/dir/url

+This will write the generated files into the directory `some/dir/url` with the package name `some.dir.url`.

-Let's try it out:
+Let's try out our parser:

 ```java
 import url.URL;